LICE infestation have them? treatment success? prevent the COMB

 Prioderm® (Lotion) Terpineole, perfume and isopropyl alcohol

-As obviously the public becomes more discriminating but is reluctant let go their former toys, the use of alternative remedies is booming business.
-What of course is very appealing to money makers.
+As obviously the public becomes more discriminating but is reluctant let go their former toys the use of alternative remedies is booming business, what of course is very appealing to money makers.
 See: Alternative remedies

 lice infestation have them? treatment success?
 SUCCESS? prevent the COMB